qshuai/btctracker/README.md

-## btctracker aims to monitor your specified bitcoin sites for any changes.
-But it only supports BTC and BCH at now, and you can edit this repository to meet your requirement.

 [![Go Report Card](https://goreportcard.com/badge/github.com/qshuai/btctracker)](https://goreportcard.com/report/github.com/qshuai/btctracker)

+btctracker aims to monitor your specified bitcoin addresses for any changes.
+It only supports BTC and BCH at the current version.

 ### Features: